aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 10. Using the Unreal Editor, click the `Compile` button to recompile the C++ code.
 11. Once the updated code has been compiled, click the `Launch` button to interact with the ___Ada___ NPC.

+## Next Steps

+Review the [Continuous Tuning using FMOps](https://catalog.us-east-1.prod.workshops.aws/workshops/90992473-01e8-42d6-834f-9baf866a9057/en-US/5-continuous-tuning) section of the **Operationalize Generative AI Applications using LLMOps** workshop for a step-by-step guide to implementing continuous fine-tuning of a custom foundation model for the use case.

 ## Cleanup

 To delete the deployed resources, use the AWS CDK CLI to run the following steps: